 Due to the unprecedented, ongoing impacts of COVID-19, the new timetable is not finalised however it does represent a clear commitment by all partners to work as quickly as possible to introduce LEZs at the earliest possible time.

 For Glasgow, the revised national timetable means that it will not be possible for Phase 2 of our LEZ to apply to all vehicles by 31 December 2022 as originally planned.
 This is because LEZs in Scotland can only be enforced after a compulsory grace period of at least one year after its introduction.

 We will further examine the implications of the indicative timescale on the dates for commencement of enforcement, and a revised timetable for Glasgow's LEZ will be published as soon as possible.

-A Low Emission Zone (or LEZ) is an area where a person may not drive a vehicle which does not meet a specified exhaust emission standard.
+A Low Emission Zone is an area where a person may not drive a vehicle which does not meet a specified emission standard.

-In Glasgow city centre, levels of harmful nitrogen dioxide are being recorded at levels which do not meet statutory objectives.
-The main source of this air pollutant from within the city is from road traffic.
+In Glasgow city centre, levels of harmful nitrogen dioxide are being recorded at levels which do not meet statutory expectations.
+The main source of this air pollutant within the city is from road traffic.

 Glasgow's LEZ will be introduced on a phased basis: